kilpkonn/msc-thesis/main.typ

 == Contributions of the thesis
 In this thesis we make following contributions:
 - @background gives an overview of term search algorithms used in other languages and autocompletion tools used in Rust and mainstream programming languages.
-We also introduce some aspects of Rust programming language that are relevant for the term search.
+We also introduce some aspects of #suggestion[][the] Rust programming language that are relevant for the term search.
-- @design introduces term search to Rust by extending the official language server of the Rust programming language.
+- @design introduces term search to Rust by extending the official language server of the Rust programming language, `rust-analyzer`.
   We discuss the implementation of the algorithm in detail as well as different use cases.
   In @tactics, we describe the capabilities of our tool.
 - @evaluation evaluates the performance of the tool.
 We compare it to mainstream tools, some machine learning based methods and term search tools in other programming languages.
 - @future-work describes future work that would improve our implementation.
 This includes technical challenges, but also describes possible extensions to the algorithm.

-We upstreamed our implementation to the official `rust-analyzer` on #link("https://github.com/rust-lang/rust-analyzer/pull/16092")[12th of February 2024].
+We have upstreamed our implementation of term search to the `rust-analyzer` project.
+It is part of the official distribution since version #link("https://rust-analyzer.github.io/thisweek/2024/02/19/changelog-221.html")[`v0.3.1850`], released on February 19th 2024.
-The archived version of the program can be found at #link("https://archive.softwareheritage.org/browse/origin/https://github.com/kilpkonn/rust-analyzer").
+An archived version can be found at #link("https://archive.softwareheritage.org/browse/revision/6b250a22c41b2899b0735c5bc607e50c3d774d74/?origin_url=https://github.com/kilpkonn/rust-analyzer&snapshot=25aaa3ceeca154121a5c2944f50ec7b17819a315")[`swh:1:rev:6b250a22c41b2899b0735c5bc607e50c3d774d74`].

+#todo("Show for links")

 = Background <background>
 In this chapter we will take a look at the type system of the Rust programming language to understand the context of our task.
-Next we will take a look at what the term search is, how is it used and how are the algorithms for it implemented in some of the tools we have chosen.
+Next we will take a look at what the term search is, how is it used and #note[Split sentence before.][how are the algorithms for it implemented] in some of the tools we have chosen.
-In the end we will briefly cover how autocomplete is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.
+In the end we will briefly cover how #suggestion[autocomplete][autocompletion]#note[Maybe in _italics_ to highlight the first usage of this term][] is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.

 == The Rust language
 Rust is a general-purpose systems programming language first released in 2015#footnote(link("https://blog.rust-lang.org/2015/05/15/Rust-1.0.html")).